pgxcentre/genipe/docs/tutorials/tutorial_genip.rst

-   The preamble file is system dependent, but you should always at least activate the virtual python environment so that the tools provided by :py:mod:`genip` are automatically in the system path.
+   The preamble file is system dependent, but you should always at least activate the virtual python environment so that the tools provided by :py:mod:`genipe` are automatically in the system path.

 .. warning::